1. Introduction#

 • \(T\) is the temperature.

 Let’s write a function for it, which will take advantage of the wonderful NumPy package.
-It also uses the physical constants in scipy, and explains the function with a docstring.
+It also uses the physical constants in SciPy, and explains the function with a docstring.

 import numpy as np